Papdi No Lot | Khichu

 Papdi no lot or khichu is a very popular Gujarati snack, more so in some communities than others.
 It is prepared on a regular basis in most Patel homes.
-Prepare it for brunch, light lunch, for guests at teatime or dinner,most Gujaratis love it.
-Usually papdi no lot is steamed to make papdi or rice crackers/papad.
+Prepare it for brunch, light lunch, for guests at teatime or dinner.
+Most Gujaratis love it.
+Usually papdi no lot is steamed to make papdi or rice crackers.
 Papdi is rolled out into a thin circle of 5-6 inches in diameter.
 It is then dried in the sun and stored.
-The dry papdi or rice cracker is then roasted over open fire, charcoal one being the most ideal or its fried.
-Papdi is usually served with khichdi.
+The dry papdi or rice cracker is then roasted over open fire, charcoal one being the most ideal or it is fried.
+After all the hard work of making the padi no lot, rolling and drying, the family deserves some steaming hot papdi no lot.
+Neighbours who come to help also get treated to this popular Gujarati snack.

 Whenever families made papdi from papdi no lot, it was like a whole day affair as it was made in huge quantities during summer.
 Papdis can be stored throughout the year.
 Part of the papdi making ritual was also to enjoy hot steaming papdi no lot.